A Service view is a technical view that provides access to products managed by the service team, which can be an organization or a partner entity.

 Configuring the Thing Definition Service View

-We suggest you to define the common view structure in the top level thing definition, and into each specific thing definition just override the templates.
+We suggest that you define the common view structure in the top-level thing definition, and in each specific thing definition, just override the templates.

 Enter the Interfaces / Views page.